Merkoba/Hue/README.md

 "global_settings_default_highlight_current_username"
 >Whether current username triggers a highlight by default.

-"global_settings_default_case_insensitive_highlights"
+"global_settings_default_case_insensitive_username_highlights"
+>Whether highlights for current username are case insensitive by default.

+"global_settings_default_case_insensitive_words_highlights"
->Whether highlights, either current nickname, or specified words matches are case insensitive by default.
+>Whether highlights for specified words are case insensitive by default.

 "global_settings_default_other_words_to_highlight"
->Other words to trigger highlights apart from the current nickname, by default.
+>Other words to trigger highlights apart from the current useranem, by default.

 "global_settings_default_double_tap"
 >What command or string to trigger on double tap by default.